doyun421/SLAM/README.md

 mutual or inner robot loop closures

+# SLAM

-## Paper : Enhancing Body-Mounted LiDAR SLAM using an IMU-based Pedestrian Dead Reckoning (PDR) Model
+### Paper : Enhancing Body-Mounted LiDAR SLAM using an IMU-based Pedestrian Dead Reckoning (PDR) Model

-                                                    dometry is not available.
+                                        Odometry is not available.
 Furthermore, IMU odometry cannot be directly used as replacement for wheel encoder odometry in body-mounted platforms due to human motion challenging patterns that lead to rapid and large drifts due to IMU noise integration.
 This challenge requires special processing of IMU data.

+                                        Fortunately,
-Fortunately, significant research has been performed to develop reliable human odometry algorithms using IMU which is known as Pedestrian Deadreckoning (PDR)[3].
-PDR algorithms utilizes human motion patterns recognition such as walking along with IMU-based Attitude and Heading Reference Systems (AHRS)[4] to provide reliable human motion tracking.
-In this paper, we investigate the feasibility of replacing wheel encoders-based odometry in SLAM algorithms by IMU-based PDR to support and enhance human-body-mounted SLAM platforms.
+                                        significant research has been performed to develop reliable human odometry algorithms using IMU which is known as Pedestrian Deadreckoning (PDR)[3].
+                                        PDR algorithms utilizes human motion
+                                        patterns recognition such as walking along with IMU-based Attitude and Heading Reference Systems (AHRS)[4] to provide reliable human motion tracking.

+                                        In this paper,
+                                        we investigate the feasibility of replacing wheel encoders-based odometry in SLAM algorithms by IMU-based PDR to support and enhance human-body-mounted SLAM platforms.

-                                        In this work, we developed a helmet-mount SLAM platform consisting of a lightweight USB powered 2D LiDAR sensor sub-$200 and a compact-size USB powered IMU sensor.
+                                        In this work,
+                                        we developed a helmet-mount SLAM
+                                        platform consisting of a lightweight USB powered 2D LiDAR sensor sub-$200 and a compact-size USB powered IMU sensor.
 We utilized the popular open-source LiDAR SLAM